alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 For guess limits, you can either give each team a limited number of guesses per puzzle, or you can give unlimited guesses with rate limiting.
 Both are valid choices.
-Whatever you do, please, please don't make your answer checker case-sensitive.
+Whatever you do, please, please don't make your answer checker case-sensitive, and have it strip excess characters before checking for correctness.

-Whether you want to confirm partials or not is up to you, but make sure your submission reply system supports replies besides just "correct" and "incorrect".
-Having this can open up new puzzle design space.
+Whether you want to confirm partials or not is up to you, but even if you don't, it's good to support replies besides just "correct" and "incorrect".
+Supporting custom replies opens up new puzzle design space.
 Example puzzles that rely on custom replies are
 [Art of the Dress](https://www.puzzlesaremagic.com/puzzle/art-of-the-dress/) from Puzzles are Magic, and [The Answer to This Puzzle Is...](https://2018.galacticpuzzlehunt.com/puzzle/the-answer-to-this-puzzle-is.html) from GPH 2018.